coderitual/jtop/readme.md

 jtop
 ==============

-Jtop.js is a javascript library that uses SVG to let you build beautiful desktop like user interfaces.
+Jtop.js is a javascript library that uses SVG to let you build beautiful desktop-like user interfaces.